burkeholland/blog/content/posts/codespaces-dotfiles.md

 export ZSH="${HOME}/.oh-my-zsh"
 ```

 Now you can add whatever you like - themes, plugins, stuff you copied and pasted from StackOverflow and you don't remember what it does.
-You know - all the stuff you normally do in your `.zshrc` file.
+You know - all the stuff you normally do in your ".zshrc" file.
 To keep it simple, I'm just going to do a theme and plugins, but we'll throw a wrench in here and use plugins that need to be installed separately and then cover how to do that.
-So here's our completed sample `.zshrc` file.
+So here's our completed sample ".zshrc" file.
 Don't forget to source `oh-my-zsh.sh`!

 ```
 # Path to your oh-my-zsh installation.